Largs Academy: Largs Campus

-Largs Academy and surrounding schools St Mary's RC Primary School and amalgamated Brisbane and Kelburn Primary School as Largs Primary, as well as a new nursery, will be accommodated in a new £50m campus, aimed to be complete by early 2018.
-Allowing the previous school locations to be used for housing.
+Largs Academy and surrounding schools St Mary's RC Primary School and amalgamated Brisbane and Kelburn Primary School as Largs Primary, as well as a new nursery, will be accommodated in a new £50m campus, aimed to be complete by early 2018, allowing the previous school locations to be used for housing.
 North Ayrshire Council approved the proposals following a pre-determination meeting was held to give objectors and all stakeholders involved in the process a chance to make representation.
 The facility provides an environment for learning for 1200 Secondary school pupils, 210 denominational primary pupils, 610 non-denominational Primary pupils and 100 Early Years places, as well as core leisure and community provision to the surrounding area due to a partnership with SportsScotland.

 The campus' construction was completed in March 2018, with the schools transferring into the new building at the end of the 2018 Easter break.

-The Largs Campus is the current site in use for Largs Academy, Largs Primary, St. Mary's Primary and Largs Nursery as of 2020.
+The Largs Campus is the current site in use for Largs Academy, Largs Primary, St. Mary's Primary and Largs Early Years Centre as of 2020.